A Compositional Approach to Certifying the Almost Global Asymptotic Stability of Cascade Systems: Almost Global Asymptotic Stability

+The chain recurrent set plays a central role in the topological structure of a dynamical system \cite{Robinson1998}.
+Our present interest in chain recurrence will revolve around the following fact.

+\begin{fact}[Mischaikow, Smith, and Thieme \cite{Mischaikow1995}] Precompact forward trajectories of an asymptotically autonomous semiflow converge to the chain recurrent set of the limit semiflow. \end{fact}

-\begin{remark} We define chain recurrence using $(\varepsilon,T)$-chains with respect to a distance function and some $\varepsilon > 0$ (versus using positive functions for $\varepsilon$ \cite{Hurley1992} or $(\mathcal{U},T)$-chains \cite{Conley1978}) because we rely on the results of \cite{Mischaikow1995}, in which the same choice is made.
-The choice of a distance function induced by a Riemannian metric is appropriate for our purposes, since hyperbolic equilibria are locally exponentially stable with respect to any such distance function. \end{remark}
+\begin{remark} We define chain recurrence using $(\varepsilon,T)$-chains with respect to a distance function and some $\varepsilon > 0$ because we rely on the results of \cite{Mischaikow1995}, in which the same choice is made.
+A Riemannian distance function is appropriate, since then an asymptotically stable equilibrium is locally exponentially stable if and only if it is hyperbolic.
+In a complete Riemannian manifold (our chosen setting), a set is precompact (i.e. has compact closure) if and only if it is bounded, a more familiar notion in the control community, which will also play a convenient role in our second theorem. \end{remark}